lanthale/PhotoSlide/README.md

 ## Missing features
-- ~~View of all raw data format (using libdcraw)
-- ~~Implement stacking of photos~~
-- ~~Implement search function~~
-- ~~Implement multi threading for loading images (actually only one image after the other is loaded)~~
-- ~~Replace icons with iKonli icons~~
-- ~~Implement Cut/copy/paste in the collections module so that you can have your actully working collection locally and the rest on the NAS~~
 - Implement face recognizion
 - Map view
-- Porting the photo edit capabilities over from LightZone (edit module is not implemented yet)
+- Porting the photo edit capabilities over from LightZone (edit module is now implemented but editing algorithms are not ported over)

 ## Steps to create your own build